 Check out the very thorough assembling instructions over at Instructables.
 Lots of great photos are hosted there to show you the way!

 Sometimes, you just don’t have a lot of space.
 In fact, isn’t this one main reason you’re building a futon frame in the first place?

 This next how-to design comes from someone who needed to make a futon frame at a size to fit in an RV.

 Don’t let that fool you though.
 This is one futon design that brings some cool flexibility with it.

 For example, this futon frame is a modular one where the sofa bed can be configured into either a single or double bed by moving around each piece.

 Visit DoitYourselfRV to get in on the action of making this versatile masterpiece.

 This one is a woodworker’s dream.
 Or maybe we should say if you’re dreaming of being a woodworker, this one is for you.

 It’s a stunning craftsman appearance that will have guests asking where you bought it.
-But when you tell them you made it, they’ll be asking you for the plans instantly.
+But when you tell them you made it, they’ll be asking you for these wood futon frame plans instantly.

-This is a nice size bed frame you can use to really set up your guest room.
+This is a nice-sized bed frame you can use to really set up your guest room.